pingcap/docs/grafana-tidb-dashboard.md

     - Goroutine Count: the number of Goroutines on each TiDB instance
     - Prepare Statement Count: the number of `Prepare` statements that are executed on each TiDB instance and the total count of them
     - Keep Alive OPM: the number of times that the metrics are refreshed every minute on each TiDB instance.
 It usually needs no attention.
-    - Panic And Critical Error: the number that Panic and Critical Errors occur in TiDB
+    - Panic And Critical Error: the number of panics and critical errors occurred in TiDB
     - Time Jump Back OPS: the number of times that the operating system rewinds every second on each TiDB instance
     - Get Token Duration: the time cost of getting Token on each connection
-    - Skip Binlog Count: the number of TiDB failing to write into Binlog
+    - Skip Binlog Count: the number of binlog write failures in TiDB
     - Client Data Traffic: data traffic statistics of TiDB and the client

 - Transaction